 The best thing is to give yourself a manicure before applying the press-on nails.
-However, if you’re in a rush, just make sure to push down your cuticles (with an orange wood stick) so the press-ons don’t stick to them instead of the actual nail.
-Also buff out any ridges but do NOT shine your nails – a not-so-smooth surface will give better grip.
+However, if you’re in a rush, just make sure to push down your cuticles (with an orange wood stick) so the press-on nails don’t stick to them instead of the actual nail.
+Also buff out any ridges but do NOT shine your nails — a not-so-smooth surface will give better grip.

 Step 4: Pick your size

-Size is important – anything that’s too big or too small will look untidy.
-Select the best press-on nails by placing the template over your actual nail, with the curved end up to the cuticle.
-Ensure that the sides do not overlap onto the skin – you can trim them if necessary but do not touch the length at this time.
+Size is important — anything that’s too big or too small will look untidy.
+Select the best stick-on nails by placing the template over your actual nail, with the curved end up to the cuticle.
+Ensure that the sides do not overlap onto the skin — you can trim them if necessary but do not touch the length at this time.

 Step 5: Place and stretch

-Remove the press-on nails from their protective backing by holding the straight edge at the top (try not to touch the curved end as this will affect the adhesive).
+Remove the stick-on nails from their protective backing by holding the straight edge at the top (try not to touch the curved end as this will affect the adhesive).
 If the nails do not come with an adhesive backing, this is the time to dab on the glue.

-Next, apply the press-on your nail, starting at the base of the nail bed; place the curved end as close as possible to the cuticle without touching it.
+Next, apply the press-on over your natural nail, starting at the base of the nail bed; place the curved end as close as possible to the cuticle without touching it.
 If it’s a flexible wrap, slightly stretch it over the top of your nail to make sure it lies smooth.
 Try to place it accurately the first time as pulling it on and off will affect how well it stays on your nail.